-- During project design, WisDOT should consult with the Jefferson County Conservationist to ensure that construction proceeds in a manner that minimizes drainage problems, crop damage, soil erosion and soil compaction on adjacent farmland. - If the project requires the relocation or alteration of access to farmland, WisDOT should consult with the affected landowners and renters to ensure that access points are placed in reasonably safe and practical locations for farm operations. - Farmland owners and operators should be given advance notice of acquisition and construction schedules so that farm activities can be adjusted accordingly. - When WisDOT acquires land well in advance construction, WisDOT should consider allowing the farmer to continue cropping the land if there is adequate growing season for the crop to mature and be harvested before construction begins.
+- During project design, the City should consult with the Jefferson County Conservationist to ensure that land restoration and planting proceeds in a manner that minimizes drainage problems, crop damage, soil erosion and soil compaction on adjacent farmland. - Farmland owners and operators should be given advance notice of acquisition and land restoration activities so that farm activities can be adjusted accordingly. - When the City of Watertown acquires the land, the City should consider allowing the adjacent farmer to continue cropping the land if there is adequate growing season for the crop to mature and be harvested before land restoration begins. - Allow managed grazing on the land in certain intervals in the future in place of cutting or burning the perennial vegetation.